(Redirected from Steroid)

 Steroids are not the only performance-enhancing drug, either.
 Pessimists have suggested that the reason that more players have not been caught using steroids is because the smart ones have started using human growth hormone, for which MLB long lacked an effective test, instead.
 This speculation was heightened by the arrest of Jason Grimsley on charges related to HGH, the admission by David Segui that he had also used HGH, and HGH related testimony from several of the players implicated in the BALCO case.

-There was another wave of steroid cases early in 2015, when four pitchers - Arodys Vizcaino, David Rollins, Ervin Santana and Jenrry Mejia were handed 80-game suspensions in the span of two weeks.
+There was another wave of steroid cases early in 2015, when four pitchers - Arodys Vizcaino, David Rollins, Ervin Santana and Jenrry Mejia - were handed 80-game suspensions in the span of two weeks.
 All four tested positive for Stanozolol, the steroid once made famous when sprinting champion Ben Johnson was stripped of his gold medal and world record in the 100-meter dash at the 1988 Seoul Olympics.
-Given its long history of abuse, it was a very simple product to detect, making people wonder why anyone would risk so much by taking a something that was certain to be captured in a drug test.
+Given its long history of abuse, it was a very simple product to detect, making people wonder why anyone would risk so much by taking a substance that was certain to be captured in a drug test.
+When home run numbers started rising again in 2018 and 2019, observers started to wonder if steroids were once again being consumed freely, although in this case other explanations were given for the rise in home runs, such as the widespread adoption of the Launch angle approach to hitting, and changes to the baseball.

 - Howard Bryant: Juicing the Game: Drugs, Power and the Fight for the Soul of Major League Baseball, Viking Press, New York, NY, 2005.